STATEMENT OF INTENT

 Municipal Enquiry will examine the roles that local development professionals, community organisers, local government officials, politicians and charitable funders play - investigating the impacts of the hierarchies and differentials of power that still exist between them.
 It will look at these and other inequalities in local places - analysing how they interact with these processes of change.
 More widely, Municipal Enquiry will investigate the array of alternative and combined forms of grassroots, municipal and community power and the types of institutions, alliances and relationships that will be necessary to support a transition towards more equitable, politically democratic and environmentally just futures.

-Overall this short enquiry sets out to offer a useful and relevant contribution to debates about how to address the multiplying and interconnected crises - of inequality, democracy and environmental harm - that are wreaking such damage to growing numbers of localities and communities today.
+By addressing these questions this enquiry sets out to offer a useful and relevant contribution to debates about how to address the multiplying and interconnected crises - of inequality, democracy and environmental harm - that are wreaking such damage to growing numbers of localities and communities today.